 If you are interested in becoming a Statewide Afterschool Champion or know someone who would be, please contact Mark Cowsert at firstname.lastname@example.org.

 MASN invites you to sign up to be an Afterschool Champion in your community!
 If you believe in the importance of afterschool and would be willing to share your afterschool story, contact elected officials, or get involved in the afterschool movement, please take a few minutes to sign up as an Afterschool Champion.

 Additionally, the Public Policy committee is developing resources to assist local programs with building relationships with elected officials.
-Please visit the Public Policy committee page for more information for afterschool programs to use to develop local champions.

 Sign up for Capwiz